 PAUL DIXON: AN EARLY PIONEER OF TELEVISION & TALK SHOWS

 Dixon began his career with radio in New York City and Chicago in the 1940s.
-In 1945 moved to WCPO radio in Cincinnati as a news reporter and announcer.
-He excelled as a reporter, but was interested in becoming an entertainer.
+In 1945 he moved to WCPO radio in Cincinnati as a news reporter and announcer.
+Dixon excelled as a reporter, but he was more interested in becoming an entertainer.

 The Paul Dixon Show.
-Avco Broadcasting provided him with his own shown on their WLW-T network, which appealed to housewives.
+Avco Broadcasting provided Dixon with his own shown on their WLW-T network, which appealed to housewives.
 The show featured Bonnie Lou and Colleen Sharp.
-It quickly expanded from 30-minutes to 90-minutes and became syndicated in the Dayton, Columbus and Indianapolis markets.
-He became known as "Paul Babby" on his show.
-One of his most popular shows was the chicken wedding.
-Dixon had difficulties coping with his son's death in 1970 and developed some health issues shortly thereafter.
+It quickly expanded from 30-minutes to 90-minutes in length and became syndicated in the Dayton, Columbus, and Indianapolis markets.
+Dixon became known as "Paul Babby" on his show.
+One of his most popular shows was the chicken wedding episode.
+Sadly, Dixon had difficulties coping with his son's death in 1970 and developed some health issues shortly thereafter.
 His last show aired in 1974, 20 years after it began.
-In total, Dixon had his own television shows for 25 years.
-In particular, all of Dixon's co-hosts also had long television careers, and most were highly accomplished, some pursuing other opportunities.
+In total, Dixon had hosted his own television shows for 25 years.
+All of Dixon's co-hosts also enjoyed long television careers, and most were highly accomplished.

 Dotty Mack.
-Dotty was particularly gifted in pantomiming, and was known as the Queen of Pantomime.
+Dotty was particularly gifted in pantomiming, earning her the nickname “the Queen of Pantomime.”
 She also was given her own show in June, 1953, which ran until 1956.
-Dotty mack dated various celebrities, including Frank Sinatra, Joe DiMaggio and Dick Van Dyke.
-She also socialized for many years with Rosemary Clooney (also from Cincinnati), Dorris Day, Eydie Gorme and Steve Lawrence.
-She moved to Flolrida when her husband died in 1986, and passed away on November 11, 2019.
+Dotty Mack dated various celebrities, including Frank Sinatra, Joe DiMaggio and Dick Van Dyke; she socialized for many years with Rosemary Clooney (also from Cincinnati), Dorris Day, Eydie Gorme, Steve Lawrence and other burgeoning stars.
+She moved to Florida when her husband died in 1986, and passed away on November 11, 2019.

 On The Paul Dixon Show (1954 - 1974)

 Bonnie Lou.
-Before co-hosting with Paul Dixon for two decades beginning in 1955, Bonnie Lou was a successful recording artist.
-She began as a country singer, was skilled at Yodeling and was a cross-over artist and considered to be the first female rock and roll singer.
-She appeared on Midwestern Hayride starting in 1952, which was another program that Bavarian Brewing Co. sponsored.
+Before co-hosting with Paul Dixon for two decades beginning in 1955, Bonnie Lou had found success as a recording artist.
+Bonnie was a true cross-over artist.
+She launched her career as a country singer, was skilled at yodeling, and is considered to be the first female rock and roll singer.
+In 1952, Bonnie made her first appearance on the Bavarian-sponsored show Midwestern Hayride.

 Colleen Sharp.
 Colleen was part of the Paul Dixon show for two decades.